History of Agricultural Aviation

 Aerial application is used for many different purposes.
 Planes and helicopters are used to seed rice and wheat, defoliate cotton prior to harvest, fight forest and grassland fires, protect forests, feed fish, melt snow and control mosquitoes that threaten public health.
 All of this is in addition to the usual function of applying herbicides, insecticides and fertilizer to fruit, vegetable and feedgrain crops.

-In the early days, the planes used for aerial application were war surplus.
+The planes used for aerial application in the early days were surplus war planes.
 One of the most familiar is the World War II trainer, the open-cockpit Stearman biplane.
 Stearmans were plentiful and inexpensive, and gave many veterans an opportunity to get into the business.
 But by the 1950s, the aerial application industry began to develop planes made especially for aerial application.
 Today, the newest and biggest planes carry as much as 800 gallons in the hopper, are powered by turboprop engines and can cost a million dollars or more.
-The new navigational technology - GPS - helps pilots maintain pinpoint accuracy.
+The new navigational technology—GPS—helps pilots maintain pinpoint accuracy.

-Some 3,200 professional operators and pilots operate in the United States.
+Approximately 2,700 professional aerial application operators and pilots operate in the United States.
 Most of them have thousands of hours of experience.
 They must meet federal and state requirements both for flying skills and for the safe handling of chemicals.
 Aerial applicators must hold an FAA Part 137 certificate to operate an aerial application business.
 Pilots must have a commercial pilot's license as well as a letter of competency to work as an ag pilot.
 Even though the low-level flying and quick turns may appear risky, these pilots are highly trained professionals who are very serious about their work.

 Ag pilots value professionalism.
 Training continues throughout a pilot's career.
 Continuing education includes classroom work but may also include participation in an Operation SAFE Clinic or NAAA's PAASS program.
 Self-regulating Application and Flight Efficiency (S.A.F.E.) requires a pilot to have his aviation and application skill evaluated under actual field conditions.